Jewish insurgency in Mandatory Palestine: Peaking of the insurgency

 In the early morning hours of March 31, Lehi carried out the most devastating attack on the oil industry of the campaign.
 Two bombs were detonated in the Haifa oil refinery, causing the facility to burst into flames.
 The oil tanks burned uncontrollably for nearly three weeks, with the fires only coming under control on April 18.
 The underground organisations continued their campaign.
 Two British constables were shot in Jerusalem on April 8, one of whom died.
 A series of Irgun attacks took place in Tel Aviv, Haifa, and Netanya.
 Faced with continued attacks, the British reacted with collective punishment and the death penalty in order to reassert authority.
 On April 14, the authorities evicted 110 Jews from their homes in the Haifa neighbourhood of Hadar HaCarmel as collective punishment for a mine attack on a British jeep on a nearby road ten days prior.
 On April 16, four Irgun fighters who had been sentenced to death – Dov Gruner, Yehiel Dresner, Mordechai Alkahi, and Eliezer Kashani – were executed in Acre Prison.
 The following day, the authorities scheduled the executions of Irgun fighter Meir Feinstein and Lehi fighter Moshe Barazani, who had been sentenced to death and were awaiting execution in Jerusalem Central Prison, for April 21.
 The Irgun attempted to find British hostages to save their lives, but having anticipated this, the British confined almost all of their troops to barracks or within the security zones, and Irgun patrols fruitlessly wandered the streets in search of a vulnerable soldier.
 However, the Irgun did manage to smuggle a grenade to Feinstein and Barazani.
 Although they originally planned to kill their executioners with the grenade, after learning that a rabbi was to accompany them to the gallows, they committed suicide by detonating the grenade while embracing each other, with the grenade lodged between them, a few hours before their scheduled executions.
-The Irgun subsequently tried to kidnap Britons to hang as a reprisal, but consistently failed, and finally gave up after a group of Irgun members finally seized a British businessman from a bar but spared his life after learning he was Jewish.
+The Irgun subsequently tried to kidnap Britons to hang as a reprisal, but consistently failed.
+On April 18, an Irgun fighter was killed in an attack on a British armored vehicle with the intention of capturing its occupants.
+The Irgun finally gave up after a group of Irgun members seized a British businessman from a bar but spared his life after learning he was Jewish.